pytools4dart/pytools4dart/docs/user_guides/00_installation.md

 ## Install

-Package __pytools4dart__ is a python API to DART, thus DART must be installed to make it work.
+Package __pytools4dart__ is a python API to DART, thus DART must be installed.
 Please refer to [DART section](#dart) for DART installation.